TripitakaBC/propane-monitor/README.md

  - fill in your own specific information in the areas marked by {}.
  - comment out the lambda line so that voltage values are reported instead of percentage
  - change update_interval: to 10secs
+ - Remove the api: section if you are pasting sections of this code into your own template.
+The api: section will cause the deep sleep to be overridden by rebooting the ESP after a short period of time.

 Save this file under /config/esphome
 Copy the code from configuration entry.yaml and paste into your own configuration.yaml.
 Double check your indentation after pasting.